einargs/mypy/refinement_design.md

 - inference of refinement types esp. for literals.
 This means taking `a = 1` and figuring out that the inferred type of `a` should be `Annotated[int, A, A == 1]`.

+# Luke thoughts
+- See how much I can do without needing to add annotations
+- How much "why" information can I give?

 # Fun syntax
 I could take advantage of the recongition of slice syntax to do: